 Proterra Releases Fourth Quarter and Full Year 2022 Financial Results

-BURLINGAME, Calif., March 15, 2023 (GLOBE NEWSWIRE) -- Proterra Inc PTRA today released its fourth quarter and full year 2022 financial results by posting them to its Investor Relations website.
+/EIN News/ -- BURLINGAME, Calif., March 15, 2023 (GLOBE NEWSWIRE) -- Proterra Inc (NASDAQ: PTRA) today released its fourth quarter and full year 2022 financial results by posting them to its Investor Relations website.
 Please visit the Proterra Investor Relations website at ir.proterra.com to view the fourth quarter and full year 2022 financial results and letter to shareholders.

 A conference call will be held at 2:00pm Pacific Daylight Time on Wednesday, March 15, 2023 to review financial results.
 A live audio webcast of the conference call will be available on Proterra’s Investor Relations website at ir.proterra.com.